 The Company did not undertake any transactions in 2018 that affect the presentation or comparability of these financial statements.
 The transactions undertaken in prior years requiring specific disclosures in subsequent reporting periods are outlined below:

-- a) Merger by absorption of Productos La Fallera, S.A.: See the 2003 financial statements. - b) Dissolution of Azucarera Ebro Agrícolas Gestión de Patrimonio, S.L.
-(GDP) transferring all of its assets and liabilities to Ebro Foods, S.A.: See the 2002 financial statements
+b) Dissolution of Azucarera Ebro Agrícolas Gestión de Patrimonio, S.L.
+(GDP) transferring all of its assets and liabilities to Ebro Foods, S.A.: